-I am currently a postdoctoral research fellow at Carnegie Mellon University's Human-Computer Interaction Institute.
-We are developing a teaching collection of aquatic macroinvertebrates to help water quality biomonitoring organizations in the eastern United States train their citizen science volunteers to identify specimens.
+Macroinvertebrates.org is a digital teaching collection of commonly found freshwater macroinvertebrates in the eastern United States.
+Through high-resolution gigapixel imagery and annotations of key diagnostic characters we aim to provide a resource to help water quality biomonitoring organizations train their citizen science volunteers to identify organisms used in water quality assessment.
 By improving supports for trainers and learners, we hope to improve citizen scientists' accuracy, confidence, and engagement in macroinvertebrate identification.

-As a postdoctoral researcher at Northwestern University, I engaged in an interdisciplinary collaboration between Northwestern and the Field Museum of Natural History studying touchscreens installed in the new permanent exhibition the Cyrus Tang Hall of China.
-Through observations, video analysis, and visitor tracking, we are investigating how multiple interface design iterations affect visitor engagement with exhibit artifacts.
+In this interdisciplinary collaboration between Northwestern University and the Field Museum of Natural History we investigated how multiple interface design iterations affect visitor engagement with exhibit artifacts.

-My graduate research involved CoCensus, an interactive census data map exhibit at the New York Hall of Science.
-This exhibit aims to support visitors in spatial, temporal, and quantitative reasoning about mapped census data by allowing them to self-select four categories of census data (heritage, household size, housing type, industry) and manipulate the aggregation level (census tract, borough, or city) and the decade of data (1990, 2000, and 2010) shown on a large shared display.
-Through these interactions and manipulations in the multi-user exhibit, visitors can engage in open-ended explorations and conversations about patterns.
+The CoCensus exhibit was an interactive census data map at the New York Hall of Science and Jane Addams Hull House Museum designed to support visitors in spatial, temporal, and quantitative reasoning about mapped census data.
+By allowing users to select data representing them from four categories of census data (heritage, household size, housing type, industry) and manipulate the aggregation level (census tract, borough, or city) and the decade of data (1990, 2000, and 2010) through embodied interaction, we studied how visitors can engage in open-ended explorations and conversations about data patterns.
 Research explored how interaction design facilitated visitors' learning talk as they made sense of the data together.

-For prior studies and analyses related to this project, including the pilot work for my dissertation study, please see my curriculum vitae page.
+For additional studies and analyses related to this project, including the pilot work for my dissertation study, please see my publications page.